Product Marketing Manager

 the work

-I see product marketing as the discipline responsible for connecting product development with market reality.
+I see product marketing as the discipline responsible for connecting product development with market reality, not as a downstream execution function, but as a strategic one.

-I'm drawn to environments where product marketing contributes upstream to strategic decisions, not just downstream to launch execution.
+I'm drawn to environments where product marketing contributes upstream to strategic decisions.
 The most interesting problems sit at the boundary between what a product can do and what the market is ready to understand.

 Let's talk.